A Spot of Trouble

 It was late and Happy Happy Burger had not long closed for the night.
 Wendell had gone home to another box set of Star Trek and a microwave meal for one.
 His girlfriend preferred home cooked foods, so she made her own dinner.

 At the back of the fast food restaurant, a pair of figures in masks were trying to pick the lock of the staff exit.
 The slightly taller one dressed all in black was a man called Gerry, known to the criminal underworld as Blackhead.
 His partner was a younger woman dressed in maroon called Nell, known as Pimple.
-They were quick, they were strong and they were married.
+They were quick, they were sneaky and they were married.

 The two had met at a weapons expo a few years previously and had hit it off when Gerry was trying out a new crowbar and accidentally hit it off Nell’s head.
 Luckily, she was testing a new metal helmet and only suffered mild embarrassment after the loud clang that echoed around the hall.